A-Kuo/Fine-Tuned-SEC-Filing-Extraction-Pipeline/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Status](https://img.shields.io/badge/Status-Production--Grade-brightgreen.svg)]()

-> *"SEC filings contain valuable financial data buried in narrative prose — MD&A sections, footnotes, non-GAAP reconciliations, and untagged tables — that no general-purpose parser can reliably handle.
-This pipeline extracts structured data from that untagged text."*
+"SEC filings contain valuable financial data buried in narrative prose — MD&A sections, footnotes, non-GAAP reconciliations, and untagged tables — that no general-purpose parser can reliably handle.
+This pipeline extracts structured data from that untagged text."

-> **Scope:** This repo handles **untagged-prose extraction only** — narrative sections that the SEC filer did not machine-tag with iXBRL.
+This repo handles untagged prose extraction, or narrative sections that the SEC filer did not machine-tag with iXBRL.
 This repo consumes filing documents and tagged facts from that pipeline; it does not reimplement EDGAR ingestion.
 All facts emitted here carry `method='llm'` with a confidence score and model version.
 An `llm` fact never overwrites an `xbrl` fact for the same natural key.

 ---